jonathanG0133/FCA-scraper/readme.txt

-stand in project main folder directory npm install to install dependencies npm start to run
+stand in project main folder directory
+"npm install" reqiured to install package dependencies "npm start" to run the script

-2 seconds per page ...
+Not multi-threaded   -   2 seconds per page ...
 1400+ pages available when scraper was made 2024-08-23.

 Folder will appear on desktop, Excel-file will appear inside folder when scraper is finished.